go-aah/docs/app-config.md

 ```

 ### Section: id { ... }
-aah framework encourages to have unique `Request Id` for each incoming request, it helps in tracebility.
-If request has already `X-Request-Id` HTTP header then it does not generate one.
+aah framework encourages to have unique `Request Id` for each incoming request, it is helpful for traceability.
+If request already has `X-Request-Id` HTTP header then it does not generate one.

-Global unique identifier (GUID) generate implementation is based on [Mango DB ObjectId algorithm](https://docs.mongodb.com/manual/reference/method/ObjectId/).
+Global Unique Identifier (GUID) generate implementation is based on [Mango DB ObjectId algorithm](https://docs.mongodb.com/manual/reference/method/ObjectId/).

 * 4-byte value representing the seconds since the Unix epoch,
 * 3-byte machine identifier,